zetavg/chromium-website/site/blink/launching-features/index.md

 from the [TAG](https://www.w3.org/2001/tag/) and proceed to the “Dev Trials” stage in ChromeStatus (note also exceptions enumerated [here](/blink/guidelines/api-owners/process-exceptions/)).
-This will generate a “Ready for Trial” email that you should send to [blink-dev](mailto:blink-dev@chromium.org) to notify the community they can try out the feature.
+This will generate a “Ready for Developer Testing” email that you should send to [blink-dev](mailto:blink-dev@chromium.org) to notify the community they can try out the feature.
 At this point, you should consider asking other browser vendors and the web developer community for